 EXPLORING THE TOWN OF POSITANO

-Positano’s narrow, steep streets are lined with restaurants, cafes, gift shops and boutique stores.
+Restaurants, cafes, gift shops, and boutique stores fill the narrow, steep streets of Positano.
 Shopping here is good.
-Like Sorrento, limoncello, ceramics, white cotton goods and leather are all available to buy along with designer labels, and Capri Watch.
+Like Sorrento, limoncello, ceramics, white cotton goods, and leather are all available to buy, along with designer labels and the town’s famous Capri Watch.
+There are street vendors selling jewellery and art.
+Pick yourself up an original memento.

 CHIESA DI SANTA MARIA